thien/stereo.vision/notes.md

     done.
 - set up video recording
     done.
+- verify that it runs on durham Computers done.
 - print normal properly
+    done.

 - filter by HSV.
-- will need to detect objects that obstruct the plane.
+- detect objects that obstruct the plane.